 And as SEO, your input to optimize will be more than welcome.
 Editors edit, SEOs optimize and success relies on the quality of your collaboration.

 Some tools I use to collaborate

-- Favor guardrails over guidelines, and allow a margin of flexibility e.g. it’s ok if your title has 2 extra characters if the 60 first ones make sense
+- Favor guardrails over guidelines, and allow a margin of flexibility e.g. it’s ok if your title has two extra characters if the 60 first ones make sense

-- Provide a list of URLs to the people responsible of updating them.
-It sounds so obvious that I never see it happenning
+- Please provide a list of URLs to the people responsible for updating them.
+It sounds so obvious that I never see it happening

 - Share (even basic) performance data so you share that responsibility